BEDFORD GROUP OF INTERNAL DRAINAGE BOARDS

 The following is a list of current, specialist, preferred suppliers who provide services to the Bedford Group:

 Surrey Independent Advisers Ltd (name changed from JDP Insurance Brokers)

 Stantec (name changed from Peter Brett Associates)

 Cope Safety Management TIAA, Internal Auditors

 Xylem Water Solutions UK Ltd

-Before any new suppliers are added to this list the Joint Management Committee’s approval will be sought.
+Before any supplier is added to/removed from this list the Joint Management Committee’s approval is required and will be sought.

 Amended and approved by JMC, 25 April 2022